Canonical for Automated Theorem Proving in Lean: Introduction

 Automation in ITPs is accomplished with metaprograms, called \emph{tactics}.
 Generally, a tactic is written to solve goals of a common, but specific, form that projects onto a decidable and well-understood theory.
 The tactic applies efficient and specialized reasoning to solve these goals, and builds a proof term which is not meant to be read by the user.

-A powerful class of tactics are those which translate a goal into first order logic (FOL) or higher order logic (HOL), invoke a solver like Vampire \cite{vampire}, and reconstruct the proof to close the goal.
+A powerful class of automation tools are those which translate a goal into first order logic (FOL) or higher order logic (HOL), invoke a solver like Vampire \cite{vampire}, and reconstruct the proof to close the goal.
 These are referred to as \emph{hammers} \cite{sledgehammer, CoqHammer, holyhammer, mizarhammer, metamath_hammer}.
 By design, these systems can only use the built-in logical connectives, cannot directly reason with dependent types, and cannot synthesize functions or objects constructively.
-The reconstructed proof is usually much too large to be read, and therefore is not suggested as a replacement for the tactic invocation.
+Hammers do not present an axiomatic proof term to the user, as such a term would be much too large to be read.

 In this paper, we introduce Canonical, the first solver for type inhabitation in dependent type theory.
 Canonical searches exhaustively for terms of any type involving dependent products ($\Pi$-types), structure types, inductive types, and let definitions.
-We also introduce a Lean tactic, \texttt{canonical}, which uses Canonical to find a proof term for the main goal.
+The algorithm, discussed in Section \ref{sec:canonical}, follows similarly to a theoretical account of sound and complete type inhabitation in DTT given by Dowek \cite{cube}, proceeding via iterative refinement.
+In Section \ref{sec:tactic}, we introduce a Lean tactic, \texttt{canonical}, which uses Canonical to find a proof term for the main goal.
 When it finds a proof term, it presents it to the user as a suggested replacement.
 While our implementation is not yet fully general,\footnote{Specifically, we do not translate quotient types or universe levels; see Section~\ref{sec:tactic}.} our goal is to approach soundness and completeness for the entirety of the Lean language, including definitional equality.

-We demonstrate the performance of our tactic on the Natural Number Game for Lean 4 \cite{NNG}.
+In Section \ref{sec:results}, we demonstrate the performance of our tactic on the Natural Number Game for Lean 4 \cite{NNG}.
 Canonical achieves an 84\% on this benchmark, outperforming all existing Lean tactics.
 Canonical accomplishes this without any native support for natural numbers, propositional equality, logical connectives, or any other Lean definitions, and is instead provided the direct DTT representation at runtime.
 As such, these capabilities extend to user-defined datatypes and axiom schemas.
 We specifically highlight the higher-order reasoning and program synthesis capabilities of Canonical and show examples involving indexed inductive types and generalized induction.